nigh7hun7er13/rails-rspec-tutorial/README.md

 4. Don't forget to add `coverage/` dir to your `.gitignore` file;

-5. Running `bunlde exec rspec` will generate a coverage report
+5. Running `bundle exec rspec` will generate a coverage report

 ## Helpful links: